7 Inspiring Thai Restaurants in KL & PJ Where Flavours Speak

 Menu | Reserve here

-Best for: Immersive Thai fine dining where flavour, form, and feeling come together
+Best for: Immersive Thai fine dining where flavour, form, and feeling arrive in careful sequence.

 Address: L2-03, TSLAW Tower, 39 Jalan Kamuning, Imbi, 51100 Kuala Lumpur (Maps)